 It’s this same mentality that drives Mark Zuckerberg, and as a result, Facebook.
 The social media company is not focused on being the sexiest, coolest social networking site, but on making Facebook an essential service.
 Facebook eased people who were hesitant about the internet onto the web, and now we connect, communicate, and even authenticate online with the platform.

 3. A Strong Personality and Clear Vision

 The words that come to mind when people think of CEOs like Elon Musk are bold, persistent, ambitious.
 And that’s only to be expected if you’re charging forward to revolutionize multiple industries and colonize Mars on an optimistic timeline.
 So it’s no wonder that Musk has become a household name, considered a crazy man by some and a visionary by others.

 The same can be said for Steve Jobs whose death led to the kind of public grieving one doesn’t usually see for CEOs or product developers.
-Jobs had a clear vision for what products should not only do, but what they should look like as well.
+Jobs had a clear vision for what products should not only do but what they should look like as well.
 This translated to a phenomenal experience for users that arguably turned Apple into a cult.
-Researchers found that the ability of Apple products to meet certain psychological needs may have fed into the amount of grief consumers felt around Jobs’s death.
+Researchers found that the ability of Apple products to meet certain psychological needs may have fed into the number of grief consumers felt around Jobs’s death.